Fabio Mauri: Writing

 Mauri was also active in the field of literature and publishing.
 Among his early efforts was the work for the Bompiani publishing house on the Dizionario delle Opere e dei Personaggi.
 In the 1950s, he collaborated with Bompiani in the creation of the Almanacco Letterario Bompiani.
 In 1958, Mauri emerged as playwright and theatre director with a play Il Benessere, co-written with Franco Brusati and staged at the Teatro Stabile di Roma.
 It was followed by IL’Isola, a pop-codemy play.
 Later, in 1976, he became one of the founders of the La città di Riga art magazine.
 In the same year, he published his first book, Manipolazione di cultura.
 For several decades, starting in 1983, he was the director of the Messaggerie Italiane and the Garzanti Publishing houses.

 In 1984, Mauri published his next book Cosa è, se è, l’ideologia nell’arte (What is, if it is, the ideology in Art).
 A huge volume included the collection of published and unpublished texts by the artist on works from the 1970s.
-Four years later, it was followed by the Storia di un manifesto mancato (A story of lost manifest), a collection of articles written by Mauri and published in Arte in Italia magazine between 1960-1985.
+Four years later, it was followed by the Storia di un manifesto mancato (A story of lost manifest), a collection of articles written by Mauri and published in Arte in Italia magazine between 1960 and 1985.